How to Choose How to Choose Your Chatbot: A Massively Multi-System MultiReference Data Set for Dialog Metric Evaluation: Background Related Work

 \section{Background \& Related Work}

-Our work uses MMSMR to analyze automatic dialog metrics.
-We are far from the first to evaluate metrics using multiple annotations.
-Both multiple human-generate references, as well as multiple automatic references, have been explored \citep{gupta-etal-2019-investigating,galley-etal-2015-deltableu,gangal2021improving}.
-In particular, \citet{gangal2021improving} demonstrate that automatically expanded reference sets improve correlations between human ratings and automated metrics.
+We create a dataset, MMSMR, to analyze correlations between automatic dialog metrics.
+In contrast, most prior work has evaluated the correlation between human judgments and automatic metrics.
+As such, datasets have been created with both multiple human-generated references, as well as multiple automatic references~\citep{gupta-etal-2019-investigating,galley-etal-2015-deltableu,gangal-etal-2021-improving}.
+In particular, \citeauthor{gangal-etal-2021-improving} show that automatically expanded reference sets improve correlations between human ratings and automatic metrics.
+A subset of the ESL3 prompts was used for dialog system evaluation and automatic metric evaluation~\citep{lee2020evaluation,rodriguez2023overview}.

 Other related prior work explores the relationships between metrics.
-In \citet{yeh2021comprehensive}, 23 automatic evaluation metrics are evaluated on 10 datasets which are assessed to compare their shortcomings and strengths.
-In contrast to our work, these datasets rarely contained multiple references and also had very few dialog systems.
+In \citet{yeh2021comprehensive}, 23 automatic evaluation metrics are evaluated on 10 datasets to compare their shortcomings and strengths.
 Similarly, \citet{deriu2021survey} surveys new evaluation methods that reduce human interaction.
+In contrast to our work, past datasets rarely contained multiple references and had few contrastive dialog systems.

-While to the best of our knowledge large multi-system datasets do not exist for dialog evaluation, \citet{zhang-duh-2020-reproducible} did a grid search on Machine Translation and released it for research in hyper parameter optimization.
+To the best of our knowledge, large multi-system datasets do not exist for dialog evaluation; however, \citet{zhang-duh-2020-reproducible} performed a grid search on machine translation and released it for research in hyperparameter optimization.